Our Scholar Network

 President and Founder, The Andrick Group

-Dr. Hughes specializes in employee engagement, effective communication strategies, and the unique dynamics of the multigenerational workforce – all of which contribute to organizational culture and are essential for success.
-Having worked with learners from the classroom to the boardroom, she incorporates brain-based research that illuminates the science behind factors that impact how people think, learn, communicate and collaborate.
-With energy, humor, and a practical application of neuroscience in our everyday lives, Melissa enables leaders to explore productive ways to harness the skills, innovation and creativity from all members of the organization to build collective intellectual capacity and create a culture of learning and leadership.
+Dr. Hughes specializes in employee engagement, effective communication strategies, and the unique dynamics of the multigenerational workforce Having worked with learners from the classroom to the boardroom, she incorporates brain-based research that illuminates the science behind factors that impact how people think, learn, communicate and collaborate to enable leaders to build collective intellectual capacity and create a culture of learning and leadership.

 Areas of Discipline: Whole Brain Learning